 Uh oh, is this another post about psychology?

 Sure is.
 But once again I’m here to help.
-In this post, I’ll provide some easy-to-remember key principles rooted in psychology that can help everyone work toward putting together an application that actually gets used.
+In this post, I’ll provide some key principles rooted in psychology that can help everyone work toward putting together an application that actually gets used.

 The formula for behaviors: B=MAT